Volue-Public/energy-mesh-python/docs/source/installation.rst

 Git
 **********

 Git is a version control system.
-To be able to follow along using this guide you will need git to be able to install the Mesh Python SKD.
+To be able to follow along using this guide you will need git to be able to install the Mesh Python SDK.

 #.
 Download and install (Windows):